mufaro3/mufaro3.github.io/_posts/2024-08-18-books-ive-read.md

 - Of Mice and Men and The Grapes of Wrath by John Steinbeck
 - Frankenstein by Mary Shelley
 - Doctor Faustus by Christopher Marlowe
-- The Metamorphosis by Franz Kafka
 - Moby Dick by Herman Melville
 - The Fountainhead by Ayn Rand
+- Infinite Jest by David Foster Wallace
 - The Count of Monte Cristo by Alexander Dumas
 - The Decameron by Giovanni Boccaccio
 - The Iliad by Homer